-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 Get results in real-time, sort and study your findings, and export your work to CSV.

-17. Keep-alive Validation SEO Tool
+17. Keep-Alive Validation SEO Tool

-Check URLs in bulk or one by one to see if their servers support persistent connection, which makes your website load faster, what version of HTTP your server is on, and whether there are any external connections on your URL with this tool.
+Check URLs in bulk – or one by one – to see if their servers support persistent connection, which makes your website load faster.

+Check what version of HTTP your server is on and whether there are any external connections on your URL with this tool.

 18. Hreflang Tag Generator

-Generate hreflang tags so that Google knows which language particular pages on your website are in so that Google can search those pages in that language.
+Generate hreflang tags so that Google knows which language particular pages on your website are in.
+This will allow Google to search those pages in that language.

 19. XML Sitemaps